mrubinsk/horde-dev-vagrant/README.md

     - Images using various versions of PHP - 5.4, 5.5, 7.0.
 This is selected
       by choosing the shared/phpxx.sh file desired in the Vagrantfile.

-    - By default, Horde is installed to /var/www/html/horde - this can be changed by editing shared/conf.sh file.
+    - By default, Horde's web root is installed to /var/www/html/horde - this can be changed by editing shared/conf.sh file.
+For the Git images, the source tree is installed to /horde/src.

     - The following users are created - username and passwords can be changed by editing the shared/conf.sh file: